DylanMeeus/springboot_jwt_blog/_posts/2016-06-17-creating-your-first-laravel-app-and-adding-authentication.markdown

 * Ability to customize simple paginations in your views
 * Ability to pass additional values to firstOrCreate Model method
 * Query Builder will return collections instead of arrays
-* Ability to load your own migration paths from a service provider.
+* Ability to load your own migration paths from a service provider

 We'll be building a simple character listing app with **Laravel 5.2**.
 Our app will simply list **10 Game of Thrones characters** and their real names.
 Once we add authentication to the app, all logged-in users will have the privilege of knowing these celebrity characters personally.